marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/gettingstarted.rst

    with some technical notes

-If you just want to do the tutorial, you can skip these diversions, and come back to them later.
-The interface summaries give you information on the range of things that MarsBaR can do; the technical notes are detailed explanations of the workings of MarsBaR, which can be useful in understanding some of the obscure parts of the interface.
+If you just want to do the step-by-step tutorial, you can skip these diversions, and come back to them later.
+The interface summaries give you information on the range of things that MarsBaR can do; the technical notes are detailed explanations of the workings of MarsBaR, which can be useful in understanding the obscure parts of the interface.

 Gearing up
 ----------

-To run all the examples in this tutorial you will need to download and install three packages:
+To run all the examples in this tutorial you will need to download and install two packages:

 #.
-MarsBaR: this tutorial uses version marsbar-devel-0.41
+MarsBaR: this tutorial uses version marsbar-0.42
 #. the example dataset (version 0.3)
-#. the AAL ROI library (version 0.2)

 To install these packages, see :ref:`download-install`

-This tutorial assumes you are using SPM5, but you can run the tutorial with SPM2 or SPM99; the results will be very similar.
+This tutorial assumes you are using SPM8, but you can run the tutorial with SPM versions 99, 2 or 5; the results will be very similar.

 Plan of campaign
 ----------------

-The :ref:`example-data` are from an experiment with three EPI runs of flashing checkerboard events.
+The :ref:`example-data` is from an experiment with three EPI runs of flashing checkerboard events.
 The first run was at a high presentation rate (average 1 per second), run 2 was at a medium rate (average 1 every 3 seconds) and run 3 was slow (1 every 10 seconds on average).